yoelcabo/yoelcabo.github.io/all_collections/_posts/2024-12-29-donations-spain.md

 5. Repeat next year!

 Oh!
 And if this post helped you do it, let me know at [ei@yoel.cat](mailto:ei@yoel.cat) to make me smile.

+Or if you donate through Ayuda Efectiva you can use [this link](https://ayudaefectiva.org/u/rckzxw) to get our accounts linked.